Antipodes on Earth: Etymology

-The term is taken up by Aristotle (De caelo 308a.20), Strabo (Geographica 1.1.13), Plutarch (On the Malice of Herodotus 37) and Diogenes Laërtius (Lives and Opinions of Eminent Philosophers book 3), and was adopted into Latin as antipodes.
+Blockquote|nay, even were a man to travel round it [a supposed solid body evenly-balanced at the centre of the Universe] in a circle he would often call the same part of it both “above” and “below,” according as he stood now at one pole, now at the opposite/antipous (ἀντίπους).
+The term is taken up by Aristotle (De caelo 308a.20), Strabo (Geographica 1.1.13), Plutarch (On the Malice of Herodotus 37) and Diogenes Laërtius (Lives and Opinions of Eminent Philosophers book 3).

+Eratosthenes of Cyrene (circa.
+276–194 BC), the head of the Library of Alexandria, says in the poem Hermes that the Earth was girt around by five encircling zones, of which the two temperate, separated by the equatorial torrid, were where dwelt ‘the Antipodes men’.
+The term was adopted into Latin as antipodes.
 The Latin word changed its sense from the original "under the feet, opposite side" to "those with the feet opposite", i.e. a bahuvrihi referring to hypothetical people living on the opposite side of the Earth.
 Medieval illustrations imagine them in some way "inverted", with their feet growing out of their heads, pointing upward.

 In this sense, Antipodes first entered English in 1398 in a translation of the 13th century De Proprietatibus Rerum by Bartholomeus Anglicus, translated by John of Trevisa:

 Yonde in Ethiopia ben the Antipodes, men that haue theyr fete ayenst our fete.

 (In Modern English: Yonder in Ethiopia are the Antipodes, men that have their feet against our feet.)

 The modern English singular antipode arose in the 16th or 17th century as a back-formation from antipodes; antipous or the Latinate antipus would have been closer to the original singular.
 Most dictionaries suggest a pronunciation of /ˈæntɪˌpoʊd/ for this form.